danielscholl-osdu/search/docs/tutorial/SearchService.md

 #### Nested and non-nested queries parts combinations

-We can combine both types of queries in one request, eg:
+We can combine both types of queries in one request, such as in the following example:

 ```json
 {